Nilakkottai

 Nilakkottai (also spelled as Nilakottai) is a town in the Dindigul district of the Indian state of Tamil Nadu.
 The town was established in 1958, as 1st Grade Town Panchayat.
 In 1970, it was changed to Selection Grade.
 The Town Panchayat has been under the municipal act since 1996.
-In 2004, it was called Special Village Panchayat, and in 2006, Selection Grade Town Panchayat.
+In 2004, it was called Special Village Panchayat, and in 2006, Selection Grade Town Panchayat.Madurai region's jasmine is famous because of Nilakottai.

 History

 Nilakottai palayam was one of 26 palayams in Dindigul province.
-Its founder, Kulappa Nayajar, came from Vijayanagaram in 1366 A.D. before the period of Vishwanatha Nayak.
+Its founder, Kulappa Nayakkar, came from Vijayanagaram in 1366 A.D. before the period of Vishwanatha Nayakkar.

-Kulappa Nayak
+Kulappa Nayakkar

 Nilakottai consists mainly of arable lands.
-As a reward for helping repel an invasion, Makkala Nayaka of the Kambala caste was rewarded by the emperor of Vijayanagar with the land west of Madura.
-In these lands, he built a mud fort Nilakkottai in 1366 A.D with permission from lord vishnu Devaraya Raya.
-Makkala ruled this fort for 12 years until he was succeeded by his son, Kulappa Nayaka.
+As a reward for helping repel an invasion, Makkala Nayakkar of the Kambala caste was rewarded by the emperor of Vijayanagar with the land west of Madurai.
+In these lands, he built a mud fort Nilakkottai in 1366 A.D with permission from lord Krishna Devarayar.
+Makkala ruled this fort for 12 years until he was succeeded by his son, Kulappa Nayakkar.

-Both Kulappa Nayaka and Pandya King Chandra Sekara of Madura were deposed by a Chola Prince named Veera Sekara Chozha.
-Both defeated rulers appealed to Krishna Deva Raya for help and The Krishna Deva Raya sent Kotikam Nagama Nayakar to aid them.
-Nagama Nayakkar defeated the Chola ruler and took Madurai, but suddenly withdrew his allegiance and declined to help the Pandya king, usurping the throne.
+Both Kulappa Nayakkar and Pandiya King Chandra Sekara of Madurai were deposed by a Chola Prince named Veera Sekara Chozha.
+Both defeated rulers appealed to Krishna Deva Raya for help and The Krishna Deva Raya sent Kotikam Nagama Nayakkar to aid them.
+Nagama Nayakkar defeated the Chola ruler and took Madurai, but suddenly withdrew his allegiance and declined to help the Pandiya king, usurping the throne.
 The Vijaya Nagar emperor demanded reprisal.
-Nayakkar's son, Vishwanaha, volunteered.
+Nayakkar's son, Vishwanatha, volunteered.
 He overthrew his father and handed him over to the emperor.
-As a reward for his loyalty, the emperor appointed Viswanha as the governor of Madurai.
+As a reward for his loyalty, the emperor appointed Viswanatha as the governor of Madurai.

 During Vishwanatha Nayakkar's rule, Tamil Nadu Kulappa Nayakkar aided him in numerous conflicts.
 When Pandiya assaulted Madurai country, Kulappa Nayakkar ended their revolt.

-After Vishwanatha Nayakkar, Madurai was ruled by Krishappa Nayakkar (1554–1572).
+After Vishwanatha Nayakkar, Madurai was ruled by Krishnappa Nayakkar (1554–1572).